South Shields MP will 'certainly not' claim Christmas party on expenses

-A South Tyneside MP says she will ‘certainly not’ be claiming the cost of a staff Christmas party on expenses.
+South Tyneside’s MPs say they will not be claiming the cost of a staff Christmas party on expenses.

-Parliamentary watchdog the Independent Parliamentary Standards Authority (IPSA) has come under fire from both sides of the Commons after it told MPs for the first time that they can bill the taxpayer for the cost of food and drink for Christmas staff parties – although alcohol will not be covered.
+Parliamentary watchdog the Independent Parliamentary Standards Authority (IPSA) has come under fire after it told MPs that they can bill the taxpayer for the cost of food and drink for Christmas staff parties – although not alcohol.

 South Shields MP Emma Lewell-Buck said she had no idea why the authority had made an announcement that no-one had asked for and which was only likely to stir up feelings towards MPs when times were tight.